Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Fire Extinguishers.md

 **Demonstrating the power of a carbon dioxide fire extinguisher.** - What does a fire need to burn, and how can we put it out?
 Find out how we can put out a candle with a cupful of gas!

-Last initially checked on 2024-12-19 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on YYYY-MM-DD by NAME (EMAIL).
+Last initially checked on 2024-12-19 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-12-19 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->